raspdevpy/ccdoc/guide/Server/setGuildIcon.md

 # $setGuildIcon
-Sets the name of your server to something, you have put in.
+Sets a new Icon for the server

 #### Usage: `$setGuildIcon[URL]`